aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 {{site.data.alerts.ends}}

 ## how it began
 {% include tony.html content="After successfully obtaining my pilot's license, I have yet to feel comfortable going out about flying my drones outside, even within the flyzone.
-By law, I am obliged to keep the flight  records and the first time I saw any actual log being kept was during the license test, where I started reading off the airframe tag number from the drone I was about to fly, to my so=called copilot.
-The examiner assistant doubling as my copilot would fill out the rest of the form, by observing me to conduct the preflight checks." %}
+By law, I am obliged to keep the flight  records and the first time I saw any actual log being kept was during the license test, where I started reading off the airframe tag number from the drone I was about to fly, to my so-called copilot.
+The test inspector assistant doubling as my copilot would fill out the rest of the form, by observing me to conduct the preflight checks." %}

 {{site.data.alerts.note}}
 Properly performing the items listed on pre-flight and related checklists is crucial to identifying hazards ensuring a safe flight.
 A co-pilot can make sure that the pilot-in-command (PIC) does not miss any items by solely keeping track of the checklist while the PIC performs the checks.
 {{site.data.alerts.end}}

 ### my goal

 - to create a webapp to fulfill this pre-flight checks, with a db, api and ui.
 - to document this process for future update and more integration needs later in this project.
 ### my research